saitunc/MinaModules/MODULE_4.md

 SelfProof used here is an extended class of class Proof.
 It is not much different than Proof class and SelfProof is only to be used inside the ZkProgram.
 SelfProofs are given as a private input to the ZkProgram, while ZkProgram can also get PublicOutput and PublicInputs.
 This terms stems from the [Zk Circuits](https://medium.com/web3studio/simple-explanations-of-arithmetic-circuits-and-zero-knowledge-proofs-806e59a79785), which are told in previous Modules.
 What this Private/Public Input means is that you can hide some private information from anyone, prove each step and send the end proof to another party, where they will be able to verify it anywhere.

+The methods defined are supposed to be async functions.

 ZkProgram brings off-chain computation to be used by anyone.
 If you want to settle ZkProgram proofs to Mina Network, you can just give the end proof to a method of a Smart Contract and verify it there.
 So, this is a nice step to talk about Smart Contracts.

 **Exercise Time**: Step by step calculation might remind you an elementary algorithm used for clarifying recursion.
 It is pretty like Fibonacci Sequence, right?
 Fibonacci Sequence(Algorithm) can be implemented using ZkProgram.
 Imagine you need 341253th step of Fibonacci sequence, yet your computer does not have enough computing power for that.
 You want from some other party to compute it, which you need to trust the result in the classical case.
 However, if you use ZkProgram and recursive Zk algorithms, the person can send you the result along proof and you can ~~trust~~ verify that the resultant number is really the number you asked for.